-With PvE, players will be able to deal 50 damage at Rank one, while at Rank two, the damage output will be increased to 68.
-For PvP, the rank one damage output is 42, while rank two damage being dealt is 58, lower than PvE but still enough to deplete the enemy’s HP.
+With PvE, players will be able to deal 50 damage at Rank 1, while at Rank 2, the damage output will be increased to 68.
+For PvP, the rank one damage output is 42, while the Rank two damage being dealt is 58, lower than PvE but still enough to deplete the enemy’s HP.

 Yet another time that Quick Prep will be used, it seems like it is a popular tripod used for several different skills.
 In essence, Quick Prep reduces the overall skill cooldown for the player, allowing them to unleash the skills more often.

 Ranging from rank one, the cooldown is reduced by 6 seconds, going all the way to an overall 8-second skill cooldown, which gives the player the ability to cast their skills on the nearby foes and decimate them.
 The cooldown rate is the same for both PvP and PvE combat.